apsun/EmptySwipe/README.md

 # EmptySwipe

 Disables Android's "swipe up on home to search" gesture.
+If you have GravityBox, you can get the same functionality through `Navigation bar tweaks` -> `Disable navigation ring`.

 ## Download